Hog statue.

 Dothan, Alabama

-Artists L. Godwin told us the story behind the hog, which he designed in 1967 or so: "Our father, Bob Godwin, owned a feed mill serving 300 dealers in three states.
-His artist sons [L. and Ronald] could make art better than they could make feed, so we focused on his marketing and promotion through large-scale sculptures."
+Artist Larry Godwin told us the story behind the hog, which he designed in 1967: "Our father, Bob Godwin, owned a feed mill serving 300 dealers in three states.
+His artist sons [Larry and Ronald] could make art better than they could make feed, so we focused on his marketing and promotion through large-scale sculptures."

-Godwin used steel sheets welded to solid round rods contoured as a pig, 26 ft. long, and about 13 ft. high, mounted on a trailer.
+The Godwin brothers used steel sheets welded to solid round rods contoured as a pig, 26 feet long and about 13 feet high, mounted on a trailer.
 The hog's head was motorized and moved side to side.
-The original sign on the sculpture read: "Going Whole Hog for Bob's Feeds"
+The original sign on the sculpture read: "Going Whole Hog for Bob's Feeds."

 Dothan claims to be the Peanut Capital of the World, and the Godwin brothers began to create large animal sculptures in conjunction with the annual Peanut Festival.
-This included a 28 ft. long animated catfish, with swishing tail, moving eyes and flapping gills; and a 24 ft. long steel bull with a hammered aluminum surface.
-That one can still be seen between Troy and Brundidge.
+This included a 28-foot-long animated catfish, with swishing tail, moving eyes, and flapping gills; and a 24-foot-long steel bull with a hammered aluminum surface.

-The Godwins also sculpted the gilded peanut at the Dothan Tourist Welcome Center.
+The Godwins also sculpted the big gilded peanut at the Dothan Tourist Welcome Center, and Rusty the Big Red Dog now on the roof of an art center in Northport.

 Monument to the Hog